The remarkable longevity of a 16th century song and tune

 In the English social dance scene of the 17th century, John Playford (1623–1686/7) was a giant.
 He was a London bookseller, publisher, amateur musician, music and dance enthusiast, minor composer, and member of the Stationers’ Company.
 His most celebrated publication, a dance manual, was published when public dancing was banned in England.
 This is not such a paradox as it at first seems.

 Trouble had been brewing for some years in the lives of royalists like Playford.
 In 1644, an Act of Parliament banned Christmas, seen by the Puritans as essentially Catholic in tone, and an occasion for ungodly revelling and wasteful behaviour.
-In the same year they banned May Day celebrations, with its music, playful dressing-up, may-pole dancing and morris dancing.
-The Puritans did not ban all dancing, as is often reported.
-They thought it could be good exercise for the body if the teacher was stern and the sexes were segregated: it was essentially a private matter, not for public entertainment.
+In the same year they banned May Day celebrations, with its music, playful dressing-up, May-pole dancing and morris dancing.
+The Puritans did not ban all dancing, as they considered it good exercise for the body if the teacher was stern and the sexes were segregated: it was essentially a private matter, not for public entertainment.
 Because the Puritans distrusted the body, they saw any sensory stimulation as being fraught with the potential for letting in the devil and sensuously sinning against God.
-Mixed-sex dancing was therefore bound to lead to temptation and inevitable promiscuity, so public, mixed-sex dancing was banned – which, admittedly, was pretty much all of it.
+Mixed-sex dancing was therefore bound to lead to temptation and inevitable promiscuity, so public, mixed-sex dancing was banned.

 The first edition of The English Dancing Master quickly sold out, so Playford published a second edition with nine additional dances the next year.
 From the second edition, the word English was dropped from the title, thereafter just called The Dancing Master.
 This trend of multiple editions continued for three volumes until the last print in 1728, 75 years after the first, making his series of dance manuals a highly significant cultural phenomenon.
 Not only did The Dancing Master outlive the Rump Parliament and the rule of the Puritans, being published well past the restoration of the monarchy in 1660, it also outlived him and even his son, Henry, who continued the work until near his own death, with the work then continued by John Young from 1706.